top of page

 For evenweave or linen the count is usually much higher, most commonly 28 or 32 count, but again there are other counts available.
 This is because each cross stitch is usually done over 2 threads on these fabrics so for a 28 count linen a row of 14 stitches (over 2 threads) would measure 1 inch, and this would be equivalent to 14 count Aida.

-If you are not sure where to start with these fabrics then you may also find my guide to stitching on linen and evenweave helpful.
+If you are not sure where to start with these fabrics then you may also find my guide to cross stitch fabric types and my guide to stitching on linen and evenweave helpful.

 16 count Aida fabric with a row of cross s titches to show fabric count with rose gold scissors on the side